-No previous study, anywhere in the world, has tracked a large cohort of students from primary school right through puberty.
-This is important as we now understand that early puberty is linked to adolescent and adult wellbeing.
+CATS is a unique study.
+No previous study in the world has tracked such a large cohort of young people from primary school right through puberty and now into adulthood.
+This is important because we now understand that early puberty is linked to adolescent wellbeing.

 CATS will help determine how to best help young people manage the transition through puberty and the middle years of school.
 Improving our understanding of the many influences on social, emotional and behavioural development throughout childhood, adolescence and young adulthood will help us identify when and how to promote the best health and emotional adjustment during this transition.
 This will set them on a healthy course into adulthood.

 The information we collected in the first ten years of CATS (Years 3 - 12) has told us a lot about how students cope with moving from primary to high school and through their high school years.
 We now have a much better understanding of how health, emotional wellbeing and academic engagement change during this time, and are interested in how these trends continue into adulthood.
 Check out our News page to find out what we've learnt so far.